 Dartmouth Digital Commons Citation

 Yu, Qing and Shim, Won Mok, "Modulating Foveal Representation can Influence Visual Discrimination in the Periphery" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3884.